Browse the Guide:

 written by Vandenberg, with biographical information about her.

 VANWORMER, MARGARET AND AMES.
 LETTER, 1863.
 0.1 cu. ft.
 Married couple, residing probably near Fort Dodge, Iowa.
 Brief letter to unnamed brother, relating news of family and friends and expressing the hope that the family will have the opportunity to see one another again.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-056.

 VARDELL, WILLIAM GILDERSLEEVE.
 LETTERS, 1862-63, 1882.
 0.2 cu. ft.